masc2026/puzzle/README.md

 For native execution, it is recommended to use `pyenv` to manage your Python environment.
 This avoids conflicts with the system Python and ensures consistent versions across systems.

-For `pyenv` based setup on Linux or macOS run the commands in a `bash` shell:
+For `pyenv` based setup on Linux or macOS run:

 ### Pyenv and Python